rlipscombe/squirrel-tutorial/README.md

 ## License

 Both this tutorial and the squirrel language are MIT-licensed.
 This means that I feel justified in directly lifting some of the examples from the original documentation.

+## Embedding Squirrel Output

+This tutorial supports automatically running squirrel code and embedding the output in the markdown files.

+The "snippet markers" look like this:

+    [//]: # (sq path/to.nut)
+    [//]: # (END)